-Your first few years of payments on a fixed-rate loan go primarily toward interest.
-That gradually reverses itself as the loan ages.
+Your first few years of payments on a fixed-rate loan are applied mostly to pay interest.
+That reverses itself as the loan ages.

-You can choose a fixed-rate loan in order to lock in a low rate.
-People select these types of loans because interest rates are low and they wish to lock in the low rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide greater consistency in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we'd love to assist you in locking a fixed-rate at the best rate currently available.
-Call Synergy One Lending at (760) 337-8100 for details.
+Borrowers can choose a fixed-rate loan in order to lock in a low rate.
+People select these types of loans when interest rates are low and they want to lock in the low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer greater monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we can assist you in locking a fixed-rate at the best rate currently available.
+Call Synergy One Lending at (760) 337-8100 to learn more.

-There are many types of Adjustable Rate Mortgages.
-ARMs usually adjust twice a year, based on various indexes.
+There are many different types of Adjustable Rate Mortgages.
+ARMs are normally adjusted twice a year, based on various indexes.

-ARMs usually start at a very low rate that may increase over time.
-You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
-For these loans, the initial rate is fixed for three or five years.
+ARMs most often feature the lowest rates at the start.
+They usually guarantee that rate for an initial period that varies greatly.
+You may have heard about "3/1 ARMs" or "5/1 ARMs".
+In these loans, the initial rate is fixed for three or five years.
 It then adjusts every year.
-These types of loans are fixed for 3 or 5 years, then adjust.
-These loans are usually best for borrowers who anticipate moving in three or five years.
-These types of adjustable rate programs benefit people who plan to sell their house or refinance before the loan adjusts.
+These kinds of loans are fixed for a number of years (3 or 5), then they adjust after the initial period.
+Loans like this are usually best for borrowers who anticipate moving within three or five years.
+These types of adjustable rate programs benefit borrowers who will move before the loan adjusts.

 Most borrowers who choose ARMs choose them because they want to get lower introductory rates and don't plan to stay in the home longer than the initial low-rate period.
 ARMs can be risky when property values go down and borrowers can't sell their home or refinance their loan.